1C:Enterprise uses a variety of lists to display data.

 - If the year value is less than 30, the search interprets it as a year that starts with 20.
 For example, if you search for 8/9/15, the search interprets it as 08/09/2015.

 - If the year value is greater than 30, the search interprets it as a year that starts with 19.
 For example, if you search for 4/15/45, the search interprets it as 04/15/1945.

 The search returns all documents with the specified date, regardless of their time.
 For example, you can search for documents dated 2/25/2014.

 For numbers, the search is performed by exact match (strict equality).
 For example, you can search for documents with total amount equal to USD 1200.

-To search for check box fields, if full-text search is not available in the list, enter Yes or No. For example, to find a location that has a selected check box in the Default location column, enter Yes in the search box.
+To search for selected or cleared check boxes, if full-text search in the list is unavailable, enter Yes or No. For example, to find a location that has a check mark in the Default location column, enter Yes in the search box.
 If full-text search is available in the list, you cannot search for selected or cleared check boxes.

 Text fragments that match the search string are highlighted with color.

 To cancel the search, click the Clear button in the search box, or press Esc.